DukePantarei/discord-alternatives-wishlist/BACKGROUND.md

 The controversy went beyond Discord's voluntary policy.
 Age verification vendor **Persona** (used by Discord, Meta, and Snap) was found to have [left its frontend exposed](https://www.malwarebytes.com/blog/news/2026/02/age-verification-vendor-persona-left-frontend-exposed), and the system is [backed by Peter Thiel](https://www.openrightsgroup.org/press-releases/roblox-reddit-and-discord-users-compelled-to-use-biometric-id-system-backed-by-palantir-co-founder-peter-thiel/), co-founder of Palantir (a surveillance technology company).

+**Update:** Discord has since attempted to downplay concerns by announcing they've ended their "experiment" with Persona and will use **k-ID** for verification instead.
+However, this raises important questions:
+- Discord actively courted and tested Persona despite its security issues
+- The Malwarebytes analysis revealed Persona tracks extensive metrics beyond age verification — data highly valuable to advertisers
+- k-ID may lack bandwidth for a global rollout affecting 200M+ users
+- Discord could easily switch back to Persona or adopt another vendor later

+**The broader pattern:** Discord is increasingly advertiser-friendly, potentially preparing for an IPO or enhanced monetization.
+The platform has introduced in-app game microtransactions, expanded ad placements, and shows clear interest in data collection beyond what's necessary for chat functionality.
+Age verification vendors that track detailed user metrics align perfectly with this business direction.

 ---

 ## The Deeper Problem: A Systemic Issue